jmcvey3/wispr_pi/README.md

     sudo crontab /home/pi/wispr_pr/crontab.bak
 ```

-4. Set up the additional rPi settings as specified in wispr_pi.docx
+4. Set up the additional rPi settings as specified in wispr_pi.docx - files are backed up in ./config_files

 5. Reboot and ensure a pressure sensor log is recorded in /home/pi/wispr_pi/PressureSensor/logs